Home | What's New | Ragtime Sources

 • Dill Pickles Rag (below) was so-named when Johnson was working at Carl Hoffman Music Company.
 Apparently, while composing the piece, the company's bookkeeper asked Johnson what the piece was called; the bookkeeper was carrying a carton of pickles for his dinner, which prompted to Johnson to say "I'll call it Dill Pickles Rag": Jasen and Tichenor (1978:39).
 According to Blesh and Janis (1966:120), Dill Pickles Rag was Johnson's favourite piece.
 According to Hasse, Johnson's Dill Pickles Rag appeared 31 times on 78 RPM recordings alone.

-• Johnson earned $30,000 for his song Sweet and Low (below), which was his biggest money-maker, according to Jasen and Tichenor (1978:39).
+• Johnson earned $30,000 for his song Sweet and Low (below), which was his biggest money-maker: Jasen and Tichenor (1978:39).

 • According to Jasen and Jones (2000:60), four of Johnson's rags sold over 1 million copies during his lifetime.
-Blesh and Janis (1966:120) indicate that Johnson sold his entire catalogue (i.e., compositions published by his company) to Rossiter in Chicago for a "fine price".
+Blesh and Janis (1966:120) indicate that Johnson sold his entire catalogue (i.e., compositions published by his company) to Rossiter in Chicago for a "fine price."

 • Johnson's "Indian" hit Iola was first published as an intermezzo (below) with lyrics added to the song (below) after it became a hit.
 The irony is that the composition was initially named after a town in Kansas (Iola, Kansas) and not an Indian (Jasen and Tichenor 1978:39).

-• Even though James Scott (1885-1938) and Charles L. Johnson (1876-1950) both lived in the Kansas City area most of their entire lives, they apparently never met: Blesh and Janis (1966:119).
+• Even though James Scott (1885-1938) and Charles L Johnson (1876-1950) both lived in the Kansas City area most of their entire lives, they apparently never met: Blesh and Janis (1966:119).

 • Jasen and Jones (2000:60) discuss Johnson's willingness to advertise his services as an arranger for rank amateurs, selling his services to those who asked for them, despite his commercial success as a composer in his own right.
 One example they provide is the French Auto Cylinder Oil Waltz written by Johnson at the request of an oil company in Marshalltown, Iowa.